DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_planning_considerations.md

 #### What data will the project collect or generate?
 Briefly discuss what data the project will collect or generate.

-Remember that the research data is a broad term and includes all sorts of data used in research including observational and experimental data, surveys, registry data, simulations, and other data records.
+Remember that research data is a broad term and includes all sorts of data used in research including observational and experimental data, surveys, registry data, simulations, and other data records.
 Also related project results such as research software/code should be included.

 Read more about identifying data and approaches to research data management under [Discipline-rooted approaches to research data management](/pages/support_00_local_disc#discipline-rooted-approaches-to-research-data-managmement)